Hofls/useful-info/ideas-strategies-concepts/books/the-culture-code.md

+### TLDR
-TLDR - how to build strong team and good culture
+* Culture code - how to build strong team and good culture

 ### Definitions
 * `After-action review (AAR)` - analyze what happened, why it happened, and how it can be done better